rgomezjnr/GcodeFilenameFormatPlus/README.md

 - material_length - printed material length (m)
 - material_cost - printed material cost
 - color_name - material color
+- scale - uniform scale of the object (%)
+- scale_x - scale of the object on the x axis (%)
+- scale_y - scale of the object on the y axis (%)
+- scale_z - scale of the object on the z axis (%)
 - speed_print - print speed (mm/s)
 - retraction_combing - combing mode
 - magic_spiralize - spiralize outer contour, vase mode